-The MLC, before appointing an investigator, may require the applicant to pay a deposit for security of costs for the investigation.
+There are costs associated with requesting an investigation.
+The Māori Land Court, before appointing an investigator, may require the applicant to pay a deposit for security of costs for the investigation.
 During, or on completion of, the investigation, the Court may make an order for the payment of a reasonable sum to meet the costs of the investigation.
-The Court will decide who has to pay.
+The Court will decide which party has to pay.